Azure/azure-iot-sdk-csharp/readme.md

 The project offers a Long Term Support (LTS) version to allow users that do not need the latest features to be shielded from unwanted changes.

-A new LTS version will be created every 6 months.
-The lifetime of an LTS branch is currently planned for one year.
+As of August 2020, the .NET SDK is shifting to a revised Long-Term Support strategy.
+The primary motivations for this change are to extend the support period and decrease the churn on LTS releases, while still maintaining a strategy that offers customers choice between new features and stability.

+We now will be releasing a new LTS branch yearly, and each LTS release will be supported for 3 years - 1 year of active maintenance with bugfixes, and 2 years of extended support for security fixes.

 LTS branches receive all bug fixes that fall in one of these categories:

 - security bugfixes
 - critical bugfixes (crashes, memory leaks, etc.)